Age and Opportunity

 The Canadian Caregiver Coalition is the national voice for the needs and interests of family caregivers.

-We are a bilingual, not-for-profit organization made up of caregivers, caregiver support groups, national stakeholder organizations and researchers
+They are a bilingual, not-for-profit organization made up of caregivers, caregiver support groups, national stakeholder organizations and researchers.

 Canadian Coalition for Seniors Mental Health